 History of Grants Pass GIS

 In 1993 the City contracted with Woolpert of Dayton, Ohio to prepare the "Recommended Plan for the Grants Pass Integrated Information System".
 The goal was to integrate the City's financial management and geographical data into a seamless information system.
 Although the majority of the plan focused on the financial management system and development of an IT department to support it; GIS was identified as the integral centerpiece of the entire system.

 In response to the recommended plan, the City purchased ESRI’s ArcView 3.0 in 1996 to act as a viewer for the data created and managed in AutoCAD.
 The city surveyor was the developer, editor, manager of, and trainer for the City’s geospatial data and systems.

 By 2000, a majority of the community development staff was trained and used ArcView daily.
 The datasets were limited to utility locations, city limits, zoning, aerials, and tax parcels.
 Except for the addition of a Database Technician in 2008 and a couple upgrades to 3.3, GIS was stagnant for the next decade.

-In January 2011, a GIS needs analysis was completed by Kevin Sato, Salt Lake, UT.
+In January 2011, a GIS needs analysis was completed by Kevin Sato, Salt Lake, Utah.
 Within months, the City put out a request for proposal for the Upgrade of City-Wide GIS.
-Salish Coast Sciences, LLC of Bellingham, WA was awarded the contract in 2012.
+Salish Coast Sciences, LLC of Bellingham, Washington was awarded the contract in 2012.
 Under the direction of Salish.
-The City of Grants Pass integrated the following::
+The City of Grants Pass integrated the following:

 - Moved from ArcView 3.3 to ArcMap 10.0